webkey-auth/webkey-auth.github.io/README.md

 Todo
 ========

-!!!!!* The SHARED FUCKING WORKER NEEDS to store the derived key so the identities and origins can be updated without more password entry

 * Use subtle crypto where available, lazy load large crypto libraries
-* unit tests
+* unit tests of main service
 * Multiple identities - will allow users to have multiple identities with separate emails and rsa keys
 * On setup, allow the user to a "secure image" so there's a visual way to tell that you're using the right service.
 Mitigates phishing attacks.
 * Validation tests - Create some files that developers integrating with webkey can use to verify that they're verifying auth correctly and handling edge cases.
-* Once `crypto.subtle` becomes more widely available, use those methods instead of the user-space libraries (for speed and probably security)

 In consideration: